 The council has a number of strategies for managing interest rate risk.
 The annual treasury management strategy draws together the council's prudential indicators and its expected treasury operations, including an expectation of interest rate movements.
 From this strategy, a prudential indicator is set which provides minimum and maximum limits for fixed and variable rate exposure.
 There is an active strategy for assessing interest rate exposure that feeds into the setting of the annual budget and market and forecast interest rates are monitored within the year to allow any adverse changes to be accommodated by adjusting exposures appropriately.
-The analysis will also advise whether new borrowing taken out is fixed or variable.
+The analysis will also advise, whether new borrowing taken out is fixed or variable.
 During periods of falling interest rates, and where economic circumstances make it favourable, fixed rate loans will be repaid early to limit exposure to losses.
 The risk of loss is ameliorated by the fact that a proportion of government grants payable on financing costs will normally move with prevailing interest rates or the council's cost of borrowing and provide compensation for a proportion of any higher costs.

-According to this assessment strategy, at 31 March 2024, if interest rates had been 1% higher with all other variables held constant, the financial effect would have been an increase in investment income of £0.367 million.
+According to this assessment strategy, at 31 March 2025, if interest rates had been 1% higher with all other variables held constant, the financial effect would have been an increase in investment income of £0.282 million.
 The impact of a 1% fall in interest rates would be as above, but with the movements being reversed.
-The majority of external borrowing is at fixed rates through the PWLB, but the impact of a 1% increase in temporary borrowing rates would have been an increase in interest payable of £0.241 million.
+The majority of external borrowing is at fixed rates through the PWLB, but the impact of a 1% increase in temporary borrowing rates would have been an increase in interest payable of £0.209 million.
 The impact of a 1% fall in interest rates would be as above, but with the movements being reversed.
-The majority of a 1% fall in interest rates would have been an increase in interest payable of £0.241 million.
-The impact of a 1% fall in interest rates would be as above, but with the movements being reversed.
-The actual amount of temporary loan interest paid in 2023-24 is £6.419 million.
+The majority of a 1% fall in interest rates would be as above, but with the movements being reversed.
+The actual amount of temporary loan interest paid in 2024-25 is £6.029 million.
 Therefore, an increase or decrease in general interest rates would have had a minimal impact on the surplus or deficit on the provision of services in the comprehensive income and expenditure statement.
 However, such a change would increase or decrease the fair value of fixed rate borrowing liabilities.